kyegomez/BitNet/README.md

 ## **NEWS**
 - BitNet Transformer has been trained using the `train.py` file that trains on enwiki8 a small 1gb dataset of wikipedia: [HERE IS THE LINK](https://drive.google.com/file/d/1gBuZRFBqMV3cVD902LXA_hmZl4e0dLyY/view)
+- **New Iteration 🔥 ** There is an all-new iteration from the paper "[The Era of 1-bit LLMs: All Large Language Models are in 1.58 Bits](https://arxiv.org/abs/2402.17764)", we're implementing it now.
+Join the Agora discord and contribute!
+[Join Here](https://discord.gg/hFzevCjG8c)

 ## Appreciation
 - Dimitry, Nullonix for analysis and code review and revision